algorandfoundation/docs/docs/get-details/transactions/index.md

 ## Application Call Transaction

-An Application Call Transaction is submitted to the network with at an AppId and an OnComplete method.
-The AppId specifies which App to call and the OnComplete method is used to in the contract to determine what branch of logic to execute.
+An Application Call Transaction is submitted to the network with an AppId and an OnComplete method.
+The AppId specifies which App to call and the OnComplete method is used in the contract to determine what branch of logic to execute.

 Application Call transactions may include other fields needed by the logic such as: